Controller Implementation¶

 template<class DeviceType> DeviceList<DeviceType> devices() const

-Returns a list of all devices of the type given.
+Returns a list of devices of the specified type.

 template<class DeviceType> DeviceType* findDevice(const std::string& name) const